 It is a conversion when a predefined Google Analytics goal is accomplished, for example, a user downloading an ebook, purchasing an item from your website, signing up for a newsletter, etc. Conversions can be easily tracked and monitored by Google Analytics under conversion reports.
 This SEO interview question is frequently asked during SEO interviews.

 73. How to rank a website on Google?

 You can get a website to rank on Google through the Google ranking factors.
 Google ranking factors affect where your website stands on the SERPs.
 The higher your Google ranking, the better visibility of your website.
 Although no one concretely knows the most important Google ranking factors, user optimization, quality content, quality backlinks, mobile optimization, page speed, domain strength, domain authority, social signals, HTTPS, schema code, etc. are a few of the more obvious ones.

 74. How can you improve Google rankings?

-While E-A-T is a good way to go about it, there are a few other factors that have been observed to give Google rankings a boost:
+While E-A-T (Expertise, Authoritativeness, and Trustworthiness) is a good way to go about it, there are a few other factors that have been observed to give Google rankings a boost: